 An interview with Ishta Mercurio, author of the picture book, Small World, and co-author of the non-fiction picture book, Bite into Bloodsuckers.
 Hear about her favourite first lines, her love of characters that push the boundaries of expectations, and her penchant for telling truths through metaphors.
 20 minutes.
-All ages.

 [1:05] Interview with Ishta Mercurio